What is knee osteoarthritis?

 - Secondary (or mechanical):

-This is mainly caused by external factors, such as a trauma (fracture, contusion, tear), joint stress (work, sports), instability of the knee, or excess weight and sedentary lifestyle.
+This is mainly caused by external factors, such as trauma (fracture, contusion, tear), joint stress (work, sports), instability of the knee, or excess weight and sedentary lifestyle.

 How can it be recognized?